Savannah Lamal

 2018 Fallout, Jack Webster Projects, Los Angeles, CA collaboration with Forest Graham

-2017 Power Hungry, Jack Webster Projects, Los Angeles, CA collaboration with Forest Graham
+2017 After The Plague, Jack Webster Projects, Los Angeles, CA collaboration with Forest Graham

 2013 Volumes, The Beaver Mill, North Adams, MA collaboration with Forest Graham